gemmarx/cbtrie_assoc/README.md

 Give the key followed by 'str' according to ascii order. str does not have to exist in the assoc.
 - kvs%get_type(key)
-Give a type information of value bound to 'key'
+Give a type information of value binding to the 'key'
 - kvs%nelm()
 Give the number of psirs registerd in.